FlyingFathead/PDF-translator-OpenAI-API/README.md

 # PDF-translator-OpenAI-API
-Python-based PDF/plaintext translator that utilizes the OpenAI API
+Experimental Python-based PDF/plaintext translator that utilizes the OpenAI API

 - **NOTE: this is a highly experimental and WIP pipeline for dumping PDF's into plaintext and getting them translated through the OpenAI API**
 - **I do NOT recommend running it without first studying the code since it's very much just a preliminary draft**